Hire in Chile

 Temporary Residence Visa: For foreigners with professional or family interests in Chile, the Temporary Residence Visa generally permits work for up to one year and may be extended for an additional year.
 After this, the visa holder must apply for permanent residence.

-Temporary International Orientation Visa: For foreigners who have reached a certain level in selected top global universities, this visa allows working in Chile for up to 12 months and can be renewed once.
+Temporary International Orientation Visa: For foreigners who have reached a certain level in selected top global universities, this visa allows individuals to work in Chile for up to 12 months.
+This can be renewed once.

 Fees & Processing Time